 - telephone number

-During the public hearing you will have up to 5 minutes to provide your comments on the matter via Zoom or telephone.
+During the public hearing you will have up to 5 minutes to provide your comments on the matter via Zoom.
 Speakers will be called in the order they signed up.

 How do I submit written comments for a virtual public hearing?